CHARLES GRAEBER is an award-winning freelance journalist and New York Times bestselling author.

-His dispatch from the March 2011 Japanese earthquake and tsunami was honored with An Overseas Press Club award for Outstanding International Journalism.
-He is also the recipient of a 2012 New York Press Club prize, an American Poet's Prize (2nd), a National Magazine Award and several National Magazine Award nominations for feature writing.
-His longform narrative nonfiction has been anthologized in collections including The Best American Crime Writing, The Best American Science Writing, The Best American Business Writing, The Best of 10 Years of National Geographic Adventure, The Best of 20 years of Wired, and The Best American Magazine Writing , as selected by the American Society of Magazine Editors (ASME) and the Columbia University School of Journalism.
-He's received fellowships from the Virginia Center for Creative Arts and the Alfred P. Sloan Foundation, won the Nantucket Sandcastle competition with his father and lost many pens and bets by himself.
+His work has been honored with An Overseas Press Club award for Outstanding International Journalism, a New York Press Club prize, an American Poet's Prize (2nd), and several National Magazine Award nominations for feature writing, and anthologized in collections including The Best American Crime Writing, The Best American Science Writing, The Best American Business Writing, The Best of 10 Years of National Geographic Adventure, The Best of 20 years of Wired, and The Best American Magazine Writing , as selected by the American Society of Magazine Editors (ASME) and the Columbia University School of Journalism.

 His book The Breakthrough; Immunotherapy and the Race to Cure Cancer was supported by a fellowship by the Alfred P. Sloan Foundation and was shortlisted for the Medical Book of the Year by the British Medical Association.

 His Edgar Award nominated book The Good Nurse has been adapted into a feature film (premiering in Fall, 2022) starring Jessica Chastain and Eddie Redmayne and directed by Tobias Lindholm.
 He serves on boards including those of The Overseas Press Club of America and Building Markets, an international nonprofit dedicated to empowering refugees from war, poverty and persecution.